 - Secure Payments

-Wax dipping service available in Melbourne from late April to August only.
+Wax dipping service available in Melbourne not available during Spring and summertime.

 Cooking bee boxes, lids and bases increases the longevity of woodware from the elements.
 The woodware is cooked for 10 minutes at 160C in paraffin and microcrystalline wax.
 They can be left like this but for an even longer life of the woodware, they can be painted twice.

 Pick up and drop off is Blackburn North.